Hormones and weight loss

 The Connection Between Hormones and Weight Loss

 If one or more hormones are out of whack, other body systems are affected.
-Weight is often affected in that the person gains or loses rapidly.
+Weight is often affected by the person’s gains or losses rapidly.
 Other times, the person stays on a plateau and can’t lose weight.
+Hormones also control body processes that should lead to weight loss when all have balance.
+Some of these things are the ability to build muscle, energy levels, and rate of metabolism.
+If your weight loss stalls, you could have a hormonal imbalance.
+Let’s take a look at some specific hormones that affect weight loss.

 Insulin Hormones and Weight loss